 Log in to GEO and try this 13-question A level quiz to see how much you know about the geography of coral reefs.

-If you haven't already done it work through the 'Why are coral reefs valuable?' web unit to learn more.
-Or look at it again to help fill in any gaps in your knowledge about about the location and biodiversity of coral reefs, their value to us and the environment and threats affecting global reefs today
+If you haven't already done it, work through the 'Why are coral reefs valuable?' web unit to learn more.
+Or look at it again to help fill any gaps in your knowledge about about the location and biodiversity of coral reefs, their value to us and the environment and threats affecting reefs today

 OPEN POWERPOINT